Deadwing

-Deadwing is the eighth studio album by British progressive rock band Porcupine Tree, released in Japan on 24 March 2005, in Europe on 28 March, and in the US on 26 April.
+Deadwing is the eighth studio album by British progressive rock band Porcupine Tree, released by Lava Records in Japan on 24 March 2005, in Europe on 28 March, and in the US on 26 April.
 It quickly became the band's best selling album, although it was later surpassed by Fear of a Blank Planet.
 The album is based on a screenplay written by Steven Wilson and Mike Bennion, and is a ghost story.
 Wilson has stated that the songs "Deadwing", "Lazarus", "Arriving Somewhere but Not Here", "Open Car", and "Mellotron Scratch" were originally intended for the film soundtrack, but when the project failed to find funding they were instead recorded for the next Porcupine Tree album.
 The album versions of "Lazarus" and "Open Car" essentially remain Wilson solo tracks onto which Gavin Harrison overdubbed drums.

 The album produced two singles: "Shallow" and "Lazarus".
+Music videos for "Lazarus", "The Start of Something Beautiful", and "Glass Arm Shattering" were produced.
 "Shallow" also appeared in the movie Four Brothers.
-It can be heard as background music in a bar.
-The album also produced music videos for "Lazarus", "The Start of Something Beautiful", and "Glass Arm Shattering".

 The album includes collaborations with King Crimson's Adrian Belew, who plays guitar solos on the title track and "Halo", and Opeth's Mikael Åkerfeldt, who adds vocal harmonies on "Deadwing", "Lazarus", and "Arriving Somewhere but Not Here".
 He also plays the second guitar solo on "Arriving Somewhere but Not Here".

 In 2017, Kscope Records purchased the album as well as the previous album In Absentia; both were remastered and rereleased in 2018 through the label, with the new versions having less compression and an overall improvement in sound quality.

 Background

 Concept

-Wilson described the album as a surreal "ghost story", and said that "the idea is ultimately that this album will form a kind of companion with the feature film."
+Steven Wilson described the album as a surreal "ghost story", and said that "the idea is ultimately that this album will form a kind of companion with the feature film."
 He stated that David Lynch and Stanley Kubrick were major influences for the script.
+On 1 September 2006, Wilson announced in his blog that Mike Bennion (co-writer of the Deadwing screenplay) had released the first fifteen pages of the story.
+The film script thus far has made several connections to the album, including a reference to the line in "Mellotron Scratch" ("A tiny flame inside my hand"), the man mentioned in "Lazarus" ("My David don't you worry"), and to the artwork in the album's cover insert.

 While introducing the song "Lazarus" during the Shepherds Bush Empire concert in December 2005, Steven Wilson explained that this song was about a mother communicating with her young son "from the grave".